holiman/qvm-sync/README.md

 - Instead of sending the file contents, with the first send, we only send the metadata.
 - As metadata is received, the receiver checks if it already has the file.
   - If it does not have file, add to `requestlist`.
-  - If it has the file, but filesize differs, add to `requestlist`
-  - If it has the file, but metadata differs, do `crc32` and add to `requestlist'
+  - If it has the file, but metadata differs, add to `requestlist'
-- Send back requestlist, which is basically  a list of indexes, and optionally `crc32`.
+- Send back requestlist, which is only a list of indexes.
 - The initiator then:
-  - For each file in requestlist without `crc`, send over to receiver.
+  - For each file in requestlist, send over to receiver.
-  - For each file _with_ `crc`, compare against local, and send over if it differs.

-For the first version, I'll probably skip `crc`, and just send indexes.
-That makes everything a whole lot simpler, which is particularly beneficial on the `initiator` side -- since the `initiator` is not `chroot`:ed, it would be nice to keep the input parsing from the remote side to a minimum.
+The first version, currently implemented, is pretty dumb.
+It does not use `crc` on files, but only checks size/mtime/atime for differences.

+It probably makes sense to use crc sums on files, but I'll have to evaluate it in practice a bit first to see how well/bad this dump approach works, before I add that.

 The indices do not count directories, so for syncing the following directory:
 ```